Tornadoes, hail and hurricane-force winds tear through west Texas, killing 4 people in small town

 The storms produced strong winds that swept across Texas, from the Panhandle to Houston, causing damage north of the city, according to weather officials.

+Gov. Greg Abbott on Thursday added six counties in the region to a disaster declaration first issued June 16 and amended three times in response to severe weather His statement said the declaration will help state authorities respond swiftly to devastated communities.

+There was a slight chance storms could form again Thursday afternoon and night, with the possibility of more large hail — up to 3 inches (7.6 centimeters) in diameter — and winds up to 70 mph (113 kph), according to National Weather Service meteorologist Alex Ferguson in Amarillo.

-A supercell developed about 8 p.m.
-Wednesday near Amarillo before striking the small town of Matador, said senior forecaster Matt Ziebell with the National Weather Service in Lubbock.
+About 8 p.m.
+Wednesday, a supercell developed near Amarillo before striking the small town of Matador, said senior forecaster Matt Ziebell with the National Weather Service in Lubbock.
 He called it “certainly rare to see all at the same time — killer tornadoes, hurricane-force winds and softball-sized hail.”

 The damage was concentrated on a 1-mile stretch with businesses and homes demolished along the west side of Matador, a town where “everybody knows everybody,” said Brandon Moore, Matador’s water superintendent who is also a volunteer firefighter.